-1.1 Role of the President of the Club/Society
+1.1 Role of the Captain/President of the Club/Society:

-The Presidents role with respect to safety involves the following;
+The Captains/Presidents role with respect to safety involves the following:

-- ensuring that everyone is familiar with the Safety Statement, - that there are first aiders and first aid equipment available if required, - that trip leaders are suitably experienced, - ensuring that novices are well looked after - that relevant training is provided where necessary, - and that everyone is aware of the action to be taken in an emergency.
+- Ensuring that everyone is familiar with the Safety Statement. - That there are first aiders and first aid equipment available if required. - That trip leaders are suitably experienced. - Ensuring that novices are well looked after. - That relevant training is provided where necessary and that everyone is aware of the action to be taken in an emergency.

-1.2 Role of the club/society member
+1.2 Role of the club/society member:

-- Clubs and Societies endeavor to offer their members a safe environment in which to participate in activities.
+- Clubs and Societies endeavour to offer their members a safe environment in which to participate in activities.
 The Officers will, to the best of their abilities, bring to the attention of members the risks associated with the activities.
-However members are expected to make themselves aware of hazards and to be responsible for their own health and safety. - They must not jeopardize the health and safety of other members through their own actions. - Members are required to follow instructions given by Officers or Trip leaders - Members should attend relevant training courses provided for them. - They should raise any safety concerns that they have with an Officer or trip leader. - Members should inform an Officer or trip leader of any relevant medical conditions that might impinge on their ability to participate or that might affect emergency first aid treatment. - Members are responsible for obtaining as much information as possible about any planned activity, so as to be able to make an informed decision as to whether it is a suitable activity for them.
+However members are expected to make themselves aware of hazards and to be responsible for their own health and safety. - They must not jeopardize the health and safety of other members through their own actions. - Members are required to follow instructions given by Officers or Trip leaders. - Members should attend relevant training courses provided for them. - They should raise any safety concerns that they have with an Officer or trip leader. - Members should inform an Officer or trip leader of any relevant medical conditions that might impinge on their ability to participate or that might affect emergency first aid treatment. - Members are responsible for obtaining as much information as possible about any planned activity, so as to be able to make an informed decision as to whether it is a suitable activity for them.

-1.3 Communicating the contents of the Safety Statement
+1.3 Communicating the contents of the Safety Statement:

 An administration seminar is held on an annual basis.
 The overall content of the Safety Statement will be dealt with at this seminar.
-At least one club/society officer must attend the seminar and inform other officers of the content as per the ULSU requirement for Clubs & Societies
+At least one club/society officer must attend the seminar and inform other officers of the content as per the ULSU requirement for Clubs & Societies.

-2. Reporting of accidents
+2. Reporting of accidents:

 Accidents that occur as a result of the club/society activities or while a member is participating in the club/society, activities must be investigated, recorded on the SU accident report form (Appendix 1) and a copy sent to the SU, Clubs & Societies Development Officer or Clubs & Societies Liaison Officer within 5 days of the accident occurring.
+As soon as an accident occurs the name of member, date of incident and nature of injury must be sent to Michelle Whyte for insurance purposes.

 Members are insured against personal injury while participating in club/society activities.
-Non members are not.
+Non-members are not.
 The SU will deal with claims that may arise.
-Officers must ensure members are signed up and in full compliance with the Clubs & Societies on-line membership registration process www.registercs.ul.ie
+Officers must ensure members are signed up and in full compliance with the Clubs & Societies on-line membership registration process www.registercs.ul.ie.